 The best way to get on track

 Because of the demanding work and lifestyle, most of us fail to do exercises.
 However, it is still essential to keep moving.
-You can always try some basic forms of exercises that you can do anywhere and anytime.
+You can always try some basic forms of exercise that you can do anywhere and anytime.
 Of course, do not forget that the world today offers various innovations that can help us keep our body and mind healthy even at home or in the workplace.
 Ergonomic equipment such as standing desks should be considered to be part of the workplace because they can offer a lot of benefits.